rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  somehow confusing deflation
  based on economic contraction
  with deflation based on economic growth.
+But even so, was deflation the cause of the
+ Great Depression?

 The displaced farmers were not sitting on stockpiles of gold, refusing to spend because the value of their savings was increasing.

-The usual reasoning behind the
- Great Depression is absurd.
 The displaced farmers had no savings, they were starving as their livelihoods were replaced